Best Things to Do in Victoria, Canada

 Fan Tan Alley

-Cutting through Canada’s oldest Chinatown, Fan Tan Alley is one of the most popular places to go in Victoria for shopping or a quick Asian-inspired snack.
+Cutting through the heart of Canada’s oldest Chinatown, Fan Tan Alley is one of the most popular places to go in Victoria for shopping or a quick Asian-inspired snack.

 Fan Tan Alley